Christopher Robin Milne: Adult life

 In 1951, he and his wife moved to Dartmouth, and opened The Harbour Bookshop on 25 August.
 This turned out to be a success, although his mother had thought the decision odd, as Milne did not seem to like "business", and as a bookseller he would have to meet fans of his father's work.
 The shop was closed by its most recent owners in September 2011.

 Milne occasionally visited his father when the elder Milne became ill.
 After his father died, Milne never returned to Cotchford Farm.
 His mother eventually sold the farm and moved back to London after disposing of his father's personal possessions.
 Milne, who did not want any part of his father's royalties, decided to write a book about his childhood.
 As Milne describes it, that book, The Enchanted Places, "combined to lift me from under the shadow of my father and of Christopher Robin, and to my surprise and pleasure I found myself standing beside them in the sunshine able to look them both in the eye".

 Following her husband's death, Daphne Milne had little further contact with her son, did not see him during the last 15 years of her life and refused to see him on her deathbed.

-A few months after his father's death in 1956, Christopher Milne's daughter Clare was born and diagnosed with severe cerebral palsy.
+A few months after his father's death in 1956, Milne's daughter Clare was born and diagnosed with severe cerebral palsy.

-Milne gave the original stuffed animals that inspired the Pooh characters to the books' editor, who in turn donated them to the New York Public Library; Marjorie Taylor (in her book Imaginary Companions and the Children Who Create Them) recounts how many were disappointed at this, and Milne had to explain that he preferred to concentrate on the things that currently interested him.
+Milne gave the original stuffed animals that inspired the Pooh characters to the books' editor, who in turn donated them to the New York Public Library.
+Marjorie Taylor recounts in her book Imaginary Companions and the Children Who Create Them how many were disappointed at this, and Milne had to explain that he preferred to concentrate on the things that currently interested him.
 He disliked the idea of Winnie-the-Pooh being commercialised.